danirus/django-comments-xtd/docs/example.rst

 1. **simple**: Single model with **non-threaded** comments
 2. **simple_threads**: Single model with **threaded** comments up to level 2
-3. **multiple**: Several models with comments, and a maximum thread level defined on per app.model basis.
+3. **multiple**: Several models with comments, and a maximum thread level defined for each app.model pair.

-You may want to have a look at the `example sites dir <http://github.com/danirus/django-comments-xtd/tree/master/django_comments_xtd/demos>`_ in the repository.
+`Click here <http://github.com/danirus/django-comments-xtd/tree/master/django_comments_xtd/demos>`_ for a quick look at the examples directory in the repository.

 .. index::